nukemberg/katacoda-scenarios/opsschool-linux-basics/executable-path/intro.md

     execlp("/bin/ls", "ls", "-", "/", NULL);
 }
 ```
-If you shell didn't _fork()_ before running _execlp()_, the current shell would terminate when `ls` finished because _exec_ call replace the current process memory with the executable image of the new binary. _fork_ makes a new process (which is a copy of the parent), and _exec_ convert the process in which it was called to a new program.
+If you shell didn't _fork()_ before running _execlp()_, the current shell would terminate when `ls` finished because _exec_ call replaces the current process memory with the executable image of the new binary. _fork_ makes a new process (which is a copy of the parent), and _exec_ converts the process in which it was called to a new program.
 When _exec_ is called some process attributes are cleared and some are retained.
 In particular the environment variables are only reset when using the _e_ variants of _exec_, e.g. `execve()`, `execvpe()`, `execle()`.
 The process name attribute is reset to the first argument of the argument vector.

 The POSIX standard also requires that _/bin/sh_ is provided, and it can optionally be used to execute things.
 The `system(3)` call is also used to execute processes, and does fork/exec for you, but with a shell.
 It is equivalent to:
 ```C